 Pinch Provisions Email Designs

 As Senior Designer at Pinch Provisions, one of my recurring responsibilities was managing and executing the email marketing calendar.
-Additionally, I was in charge of designing the emails, selecting the right imagery, writing the copy, coding the content, and loading into Mailchimp.
+Additionally, I was in charge of designing the emails, selecting the imagery, writing the copy, coding the content, loading into Mailchimp, and scheduling the emails.

 Below is a brief overview of the process I used from email concept to completion, along with some examples of final designs.